BAnagha/knowledgekart-angular/README.md

 ```bash
 mvn spring-boot:run
 ```
-The port is configured to be 5000.
+The application is deployed to AWS EBS.

 ## Running the Angular Application
 ### System Requirements